yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My interests mainly lie in number theory and arithmetic geometry.
-Specifically, I'm interested in
+My interests mainly lie in number theory, arithmetic geometry, and algebra.
+I'm most interested in topics of an algebraic flavor.
+Some topics I want to explore include

 - Rational points
 - Ramification theory